 Eventing – In the event of equality of points the riders with the lowest cross country obstacle score (total of penalties) is awarded the higher ranking.
 If equality still remains, the rider with the time closest to optimum time in the cross country is awarded the higher ranking.
 If equality still remains, the rider with lowest jumping score (total of penalties) is awarded the higher ranking.
 If equality still remains, the rider with fastest jumping time is awarded the higher ranking.
 If equality still remains, the rider with the best total of collective marks in the dressage test score is awarded the higher ranking.
 If equality still remains riders are awarded equal placing and equal points.

-Combined training - in the event of equality of points the rider with the best dressage score is determines the ranking.
+Combined training - in the event of equality of points the rider with the best dressage score determines the ranking.
 If equality still remains, the rider with the time closest to (and under) the optimum jumping time is awarded the higher ranking.
 If equality still remains riders are awarded equal placing and equal points.

 10.6.3 Champion Discipline Teams